dividuum/info-beamer/doc/manual.md

 On the PI version: Checks, if the current video has more frames available.
 Returns false if the video has ended.
 The PI version does not support single stepping through a video.

-#### video:set\_loop(loop)

-Only available on the PI version: Set the loop flag for video playback.
-By default, the loaded video will not be looped.
-The end of the video can be detected using video:next().
-If `loop` is true, the video will be looped.
-The loop flag can be changed while playback is active.

 #### width, height = video:size()